gfa/puppet-bolt/README.md

 Puppet Bolt repo to manage my servers
 =====================================

-~~This repo does not follow the [role and profile method](https://puppet.com/docs/pe/2018.1/the_roles_and_profiles_method.html).~~
-I'm refactoring this repo to follow roles and profiles method.

-It only manages the base configuration common to all my servers, which is
+At the moment it only manages the base configuration common to all my servers, which is:

 - apt repos
 - unattended upgrades